 As chief safety, quality and epidemiology officer, Dr. David Priest is Novant Health’s go-to expert on COVID-19.
-He leads COVID-19 treatment and prevention efforts throughout the Novant Health system.
-In honor of International Infection Prevention Week (Oct.
-18-24) we sat down with him to talk about the pandemic, his hobbies and what gives him hope.
+He leads COVID-19 treatment and prevention efforts throughout the health care system.

 When did you first hear about COVID-19, and what went through your head?

-It was late December when I heard there was novel coronavirus in China.
+It was late December 2019 when I heard there was novel coronavirus in China.
 And my first thought was about the previous SARS outbreak.
 SARS had been controlled fairly quickly.
 There were some cases that left China and ended up in other parts of the world.
 I knew, as an organization, we would have to consider it.
-But I was looking at in the context of the original SARS outbreak.

 Your emerging infectious disease team tracks outbreaks, even small ones, across the globe.
 This one was different, right?